-The changes to classroom and live instruction definitions will significantly benefit education sponsors as this allows them to take their existing courses and offer it in different live and classroom formats.
+The definition of Classroom is being expanded to include digital platforms and interactive media.
+The definition of Live instruction is also being expanded to include digital platforms and hybrid teaching modes.
+The changes to Classroom and Live instruction definitions will significantly benefit education sponsors as this allows them to take their existing courses and offer it in different live and classroom formats.
 Changes to the instructor registration enables the instructors to receive approved certification by the Division prior to submitted course applications.
 This will streamline the course approval process and reduce the paperwork submitted with each course approval for the sponsors.
-Registered instructors will have the ability to network and potentially contract to work with sponsors seeking to teach courses; this expands the availability of classes which may provide a financial benefit to the sponsor.
-A sponsor's ability to pre-market the courses pending Division approval may also provide increased exposure to the business.
-The regulation also increases the time required to submit course attendance which may assist providers in providing more accurate records to the Division.
-The regulation also removes the requirement to submit class schedules by small business allowing for more flexibility in scheduling.
+The public should benefit from the regulation because sponsors will be able to offer more classes in multiple platforms with their choice of registered instructors, increasing the opportunity for the public to attend courses, especially for those in rural parts of the state.